timkuntz/redux-notebook/docs/barebones/README.md

 store.subscribe(render)
 ```

-* unsubscribe if handler may no longer be needed
+Unsubscribe if handler may no longer be needed.
 ```javascript
 unsubscribe = store.subscribe(render)
 function componentWillUnmount() {